Stephen Ireland: International career

-Ireland represented Ireland at under-15, under-16 and under-17 level, but when called up to under-18 level he had a dispute with coach Brian Kerr after he was left out of the side for a match in Ireland's home town of Cobh and told to watch the match from the stands.
+Ireland represented the Republic of Ireland at under-15, under-16 and under-17 level.
+When called up to under-18 level, he had a dispute with coach Brian Kerr when he was left out of the side for a match in Ireland's home town of Cobh and told to watch the match from the stands.
 The team lost the match 4–0, and Kerr suggested Ireland would be involved in the next match, in nearby Cork City.
 When Ireland was again left out, he requested to return to his club, and Kerr informed him that he would never play for the Republic of Ireland while Kerr was manager.

-In January 2006 Kerr was replaced as Ireland manager by Steve Staunton.
-In Staunton's first squad, for a match against Sweden, Ireland received a senior call up for the first time.
-Ireland came on a substitute in the match, replacing John O'Shea.
-He scored his first international goal on 7 October 2006 in a 5–2 loss to Cyprus.
-On 7 February 2007, Ireland saved the Republic of Ireland from a draw with San Marino with a last minute injury time goal.
-Final score was 2–1.
+In January 2006 Kerr was replaced as Republic of Ireland senior team manager by Steve Staunton.
+In Staunton's first squad, for a match against Sweden on 1 March, Ireland received a senior call-up for the first time.
+He came on a substitute in the match, replacing John O'Shea in a 3–0 friendly win at Lansdowne Road.
+He scored his first international goal on 7 October to open a 5–2 loss away to Cyprus in UEFA Euro 2008 qualification.
+On 7 February 2007, he scored in the last eight seconds as the team won 2–1 away to San Marino in another qualifier; had he not scored, the opponents would have had a first ever point in European qualification.

-On 24 March 2007, he scored the first ever goal in Croke Park against Wales.
-This was his third international goal in just four matches.
-He also scored against Slovakia in Bratislava on 8 September 2007.
+On 24 March 2007, he scored the first ever association football goal in Croke Park against Wales.
+This was his third international goal in four matches, and he also scored in a 2–2 home draw against Slovakia in Bratislava on 8 September.

 Controversy

-In September 2007, Ireland was at the centre of controversy when, in the immediate aftermath of a Republic of Ireland international match and days before their crunch match against the Czech Republic, coach Steve Staunton informed him of a telephone call just received from his girlfriend reporting the death of his maternal grandmother.
-Staunton quickly consented to Ireland's compassionate leave on these grounds, a private jet was chartered for his return.

-However the media quickly discovered that Ireland's grandmother was not dead, at which point Ireland announced it was his paternal grandmother who died but yet again, reporters discovered that Ireland's paternal grandmother was also still alive, and her relatives had threatened to sue one newspaper that reported her death.
-Ireland changed his story again, saying one of his grandfathers had divorced, and it was his second wife who had died.
-That was also quickly discovered to be untrue.

-Ireland eventually came out with the truth, admitting he had invented a reason to leave the Irish team in order to visit his girlfriend in Cork, who, he claimed, had a miscarriage.
-"I decided at that stage that I must tell the truth and admit I had told lies," Ireland said.
-"I realise now it was a massive mistake to say my grandmothers had died and I deeply regret it."
+In September 2007, immediately after the Slovakia game, Ireland requested compassionate leave to miss the following qualifier against the nearby Czech Republic, claiming that he had to attend his grandmother's funeral.

+Ireland returned to his country via a private jet chartered by the Football Association of Ireland.
+When the FAI discovered that his maternal grandmother in Cork was still alive, he claimed that it was actually his paternal grandmother in London who had died.
+She too was discovered to be alive.
+He told a third lie by saying that one of his grandfathers was divorced and had a partner who had died.
+On 14 September, he apologised and said that the false claims were started by his girlfriend, who had miscarried.
+He said that she told Staunton the false claims on the telephone, so that Ireland would be allowed to go home.